earthai-tech/pycsamt/README.md

 * Step Descent : SD param  in meter
 * Input true resistivity in ohm-meter

-## A quick illustration for resitivities correctness
+## A sample illustration using FLMA filter application
-Fixed length dipole moving average can be used to correct apparanets resitivities, here is a sample test :
+A fixed-length-moving-average (FLMA)  filter can be used  to estimate average apparent resistivities at a single static-correction-reference frequency.
+A  few line of codes yields the following output:
 ```
 >>> from viewer.plot import Plot2d
 >>> edipath =data/                 # Current work directory assume to be os.path.join(os.environ["pyCSAMT"],'data')